 Tips for Staying Healthy After a Liver Transplant

-Eat well-balanced diet after your liver transplant, including:
+Eat a well-balanced diet after your liver transplant, including:

 - Fruits and vegetables